HL7/fetal_records/input/pagecontent/background.md

 <table><tr><td><img src="resource-identification.png" style="width:75%; height: 75%" alt="Resource identification"/></td></tr></table>
 </center>

-As a guideline we recommend that data is communicated with a persistent identifier throughout the pregnancy episode and perhaps even continued after birth.
-It is not unusual that a mother and her fetus are being treated in different institutions in a pregnancy episode.
-For example the episode could start at a midwife practice, then proceed to a hospital, while data is also being processed in an ultrasound lab and perhaps later on the mother and fetus are transferred to a neonatal hospital.
-There are different systems involved, each with their own capability to generate or accept an identifier in a resource.
+We recommend using a persistent identifier to track data throughout the pregnancy episode, potentially extending after birth.
+It's common for the mother and fetus to receive care in different institutions, such as starting at a midwife's office, moving to a hospital, and involving other facilities like ultrasound labs or neonatal hospitals.
+Each system may have its own identifier generation and acceptance process.

-The recommendation to keep the identifier persistent means that the identifier is generated at the start of the process when the requirement is triggered in the first system that wishes to recognize the fetus.
-If this system uses body tissue as the method to store the related subject, then the identifier of the body tissues is passed on as identifier in the FHIR resource of the patient with fetal status extension.
-If the first system uses a pseudo patient as the related subject, then the identifier would likely be generated as a patient identifier.
+The identifier should be generated at the start, when the first system recognizes the fetus.
+If the system links the subject to body tissue, that identifier is passed as the patient identifier with a fetal status extension in FHIR.
+If a pseudo patient is used, a patient identifier is generated.

-All subsequent systems that handle data of the subject fetus SHALL be able to retain, reply or pass on the data with the same identifier.
+All subsequent systems handling fetal data must retain and transfer the same identifier.

-This could lead to issues in systems that handle data not only from the fetuses, but also from other subjects, where they expect a fixed format ( for example a National patient identifier) for the subject.
-These systems must be aware that a different format could be received.
-In case of multiple fetuses each resource will have their own identification.
-In general the identity would be linked to the position of the fetus in the womb.
-However the position of the fetuses could change over time and visual interpretation is required to link the identity to the fetus.
+Challenges arise in systems that expect a fixed format (e.g., a national patient identifier).
+They must accommodate a different format for the fetus, and in cases of multiple fetuses, each must have a unique identifier.
+Typically, identity is linked to the fetus's position in the womb, though this may change over time and require visual confirmation.

-We have come across different methods of generating an identifier.
-These methods are mentioned here below, but the list is certainly not limited to these examples:
-* the most straightforward method is to use the same method for generating a local patient identifier.
-Issue of a patient identifier is usually managed in a master patient index.
-Usually this identifier is continued once the patient is born as the normal patient identifier.
-Countries that use a National patient identifier cannot use this patient identifier for a fetus, because it has not been issued yet and need to generate a temporary identifier.
-* a second method is to add an extension to the patient identifier of the mother, for example by adding an extra digit or letter to the id.
-Advantage is that the relationship of the mother is obvious.
-However some systems expect a fixed format of an ID  and the extra digit or letter could lead to an error handling.
-* finally some countries have a specific algorithm for generating an identifier.
+There are several methods for generating an identifier:
-    * the Netherlands has an algorithm to identify the pregnancy of a mother.
-This identifier consists of the National patient identifier and the age of the mother at the (assumed) date of conception divided by 14.
-Example: the date of conception is 3d October 2011, the woman (born on April 9, 1985) is 9673 days old on that date.
-The formula provides 691 as an identifier of this pregnancy.
-If the National ID of the pregnant woman is 100202020.
-Then the unique pregnancy identifier is 100202020-691.This identifier is of course for the pregnancy and not so much for the fetus.
-The fetus identifier can be derived from this identifier and in case of multiple fetuses an extra digit or letter could be added.
+- Local Patient Identifier: A straightforward approach where the fetal identifier is managed in the master patient index.
+In countries using a national patient identifier, a temporary ID must be used for the fetus.
+- Mother's Patient Identifier Extension: Adding a digit or letter to the mother's ID creates a link between them.
+However, systems expecting a fixed format may reject it.
+- Algorithm-Based Identifiers: Some countries, like the Netherlands, use a specific algorithm.
+For example, the pregnancy ID is derived from the national patient identifier and the mother's age at conception, with an additional digit or letter for multiple fetuses.

 ##### Relation of data with the subject